-Trash: Destroys the currently-selected item.
-There is usually no way to undo this, so be careful!
+"Trash": Destroys the currently-selected item.
+There is usually no un-delete, so be careful!

 How Do I...?

 In the following pages you'll find short introductions to the things you can do with a smartphone.
 These are not as in-depth as you'd find in the official Android User Guide from Google, as they're meant to get you started.